 Summary

-Room to Improve in Supporting Older Youth in Foster Care
+Room to Improve in Supporting Older Youth in or Exiting Foster Care

-As older youth in foster care approach age 18, child welfare agencies must connect them with supportive, permanent adult caregivers and family or prepare them to transition to adult independence.
+As older youth in foster care approach age 18, child welfare agencies must connect them with supportive, permanent adult caregivers and family and prepare them to transition to adulthood.
 New federal data confirm that extended foster care after age 18 improves young people’s outcomes.
-Independent living services available before and after exit also can support and sustain a young person’s success.
+Transition services available before and after exit also can support and sustain a young person’s success.
 Too few older youth are receiving either type of support.
 More than half of older youth in foster care are aging out without the anchor of family relationships, resources and opportunities necessary to ensure they thrive.

 A new standard of transitional care — one that provides comprehensive, concrete and relational support to every young person who has experienced foster care — is needed.
 Services such as mentoring, financial literacy, workforce development and educational guidance should not depend on a young person’s pathway out of foster care, placement status or legal designation.

-Extended foster care services for young people beyond age 18 should be more consistently and fully integrated or aligned with state and federally funded programs and services that prepare young people for success and self-sufficiency, whether they will later live independently or in adoption, reunification or guardianship relationships.
+Extended foster care services for young people beyond age 18 produce positive outcomes and should be more consistently and fully integrated or aligned with state and federally funded programs and services that prepare young people to transition successfully to adulthood.

 Evidence on the Benefits of Extended Foster Care